Moblin

 At the Mobile World Congress in February 2010, it was announced that the Moblin project would be merging with Maemo to create the MeeGo mobile software platform.
-Nokia stopped all MeeGo development after switching to Windows Phone in 2011 and Intel also discontinued work on to join the Tizen project instead.
+Nokia stopped all MeeGo development after switching to Windows Phone in 2011 and Intel also discontinued work on it to join the Tizen project instead.

 History

 Intel launched the Moblin.org site in July 2007 and significantly updated the site in April 2008 with the launch of the Intel Atom processor family at the Intel Developer Forum in Shanghai.
 A custom software development kit (SDK) is available on the site.
 The Moblin 2 OS was specifically designed to run on an Intel Atom processor in a netbook.

 In April 2009, Intel turned Moblin over to the Linux Foundation.
 Subsequently, Moblin was merged with Maemo, becoming MeeGo.
 MeeGo's development was also hosted by the Linux Foundation, and initially governed by a Technical Steering Group overseen by Imad Sousou of Intel and Nokia's Valtteri Halla.

 The Linux Foundation canceled MeeGo in September 2011 in favor of Tizen.
 A new Finnish start-up, Jolla, announced in July 2012 that MeeGo's community-driven successor Mer, would be the basis of their new operating system Sailfish OS slated to launch in a smartphone during 2013.